 They also enjoy enrichment such as straw bales.
 Air quality and temperature are monitored constantly to ensure that birds are kept comfortable at all times.

 Our high welfare and husbandry standards cover the entire supply chain, from parent stock and hatchery all the way to reception and handling at the processing plant.

 Transport and slaughter of ducks

-Journey times to plant are short – less than three hours – and are undertaken in a purpose built lorry.
-Everyone handling the ducks is appropriately trained in bird welfare.
-Like the rest of our livestock supply chain, a vet inspects the birds on arrival at the processing plant.
+Journey times to the plant are less than three hours in a purpose-built lorry.
+Everyone handling the ducks is appropriately trained in bird welfare and must demonstrate a sufficient level of competence before being allowed to handle any livestock.
+Like the rest of our livestock supply chain, a vet inspects the birds on arrival at the processing plant and is present on site at all times.
 The inspection includes farm health records and an inspection of the flock.
 The birds are kept in small groups in a covered lairage before being processed.
 Waiting times are kept to a minimum to avoid stress.